menacit/threat_intelligence_course/24-example_observations.md

 - Catalin Cimpanu reports that several Lemmy instances have been compromised using a zero-day
 - Patched within an hour after issue was reported
 - Unknown threat actor
-- Several severe vulnerabilities have been identified in Mastodon, a federated Twitter alternative

 ![bg right:30%](images/24-cubes.jpg)